DHTMLX/scheduler-docs/data/api/refs/scheduler_methods.md

 - api/scheduler_openallsections.md - opens all sections in the currently active view (if the opened view isn't Timeline in the 'Tree' mode - the method will be ignored)
 - api/scheduler_opensection.md - opens the specified section in the currently active view (if the opened view isn't Timeline in the 'Tree' mode - the method will be ignored)
 - api/scheduler_parse.md - loads data from a client-side resource
-- api/scheduler_plugins.md - activates specified extensions
+- api/scheduler_plugins.md - activates the specified extensions
 - api/scheduler_removeshortcut.md - removes a keyboard shortcut
 - api/scheduler_render.md - repaints the scheduler
 - api/scheduler_rendercalendar.md - creates a mini calendar